 The Company's main objective is to maintain sustainable cash flows from operations on its projects.
 During the quarter ended September 30, 2019, the Company exited Ecuador due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province and has abandoned the exploration projects.
 Prior to the second quarter in 2018, the Company primarily focussed on its 100% owned Cerro Prieto project.
 However, in April 2018 until the end of Q1 2019, the Company also proceeded with extraction and operations on its Batamote project.
+The Company only produced from the Cerro Prieto project in 2020 although had to deal with a government mandated shutdown in Q2 and had water issues in Q3 which reduced production.
+Q4 2020 saw the Company get back on track with production and 2021 should see production restored to historical levels.
 The capital earned on these projects will allow the company to have sufficient resources and time to favourably resolve the San Jose de Gracia project.

-Main areas of focus for 2019 include:
+Main areas of focus for 2021 include: